 A substantial detached residence set within generous and mature gardens of approximately half an acre and backing onto farmland, in a wonderful rural setting near Faversham.
 Rosedale was built in 1966, yet has been significantly extended over the years and now offers extensive accommodation, ...
 Read more

 A substantial detached residence set within generous and mature gardens of approximately half an acre and backing onto farmland, in a wonderful rural setting near Faversham.
-Rosedale was built in 1966, yet has been significantly extended over the years and now offers extensive accommodation, including a completely self-contained ground floor annexe.
+Rosedale was built in 1966, yet has been significantly extended over the years and now offers extensive accommodation, including a useful ground floor bedroom & wet room.
 Other improvements include the addition of thermal solar panels and PV solar panels (with a feed-in tariff of approximately £1000 per annum).
 However, the interior of the property is somewhat dated in parts and would benefit from a new owner modernising and improving this spacious family home.

 The front door opens into a useful porch, which in turn leads into an entrance hall, with a cloakroom and stairs to the first floor.
 To the left of the entrance hall, there is an impressive dual aspect sitting room.
 From here, French doors open into a spectacular triple aspect garden room, with a beamed, vaulted ceiling, a wood burning stove and double glazed French doors to the garden.

 To the right of the entrance hall, there is a dual aspect, open plan kitchen and dining room, separated by a distinctive archway.
 The kitchen has been fitted with an extensive range of wall and floor units, set around rolled top work surfaces, some integrated appliances and an island unit.
-A rear lobby/boot room provides access to both the rear garden and the annexe.
-The annexe also has its own front door and consists of an entrance porch, a double bedroom with an en-suite wetroom and a kitchen with lovely views over the gardens.
+A rear lobby/boot room provides access to both the rear garden and the sixth bedroom.
+This bedroom has its own front door and consists of an entrance porch, a double bedroom with an en-suite wet room and leads to a utility room with lovely views over the gardens.
+Access is provided to the rear garden through the utility room and lobby/boot room.

 On the first floor, a galleried landing leads to four double bedrooms, a comfortable single bedroom and a well appointed family shower room with a modern white suite.
 The master bedroom is accesses via its own landing and is a huge triple aspect room, which runs the entire depth of the house.
 The master bedroom enjoys splendid views over the gardens and the countryside beyond and has extensive fitted wardrobes, a separate dressing room and a full en-suite bathroom, making this a thoroughly impressive master suite.